 In the two decisions, the Iowa Supreme Court affirmed the district courts’ rulings that the following provisions were unlawful:

-- in the Walton case, an automatic carpet cleaning provision in which a landlord automatically imposed a carpet cleaning fee at the end of every lease term, regardless of whether such cleaning was necessary to restore the premises to the condition at the outset of the tenancy beyond ordinary wear and tear;
+- in the Walton case, an automatic carpet cleaning provision in which a landlord automatically imposed a carpet cleaning fee and automatically deducted that fee form the security deposit at the end of every lease term, regardless of whether such cleaning was necessary to restore the premises to the condition at the outset of the tenancy beyond ordinary wear and tear;

 - in Kline, a delayed possession provision in which the tenant’s sole remedy for delayed possession was rent being rebated on a pro rata basis, as such provision constituted an unlawful exculpation and limitation of the landlord's liability arising under law;